Cutting carbon impact with the support of Ski Line

 Attend the www.NationalSnowShow.com this autumn.
 The #SkiGreen agenda will be a big part of their offering at the show at the NEC in October 2021 with input from a number of emerging green companies across the whole snowsports sector.
 Come along and find out more.

-PS: bring your preloved ski clothing – WhoSki.com will be present to help keep your jackets and pants out of landfill and in circulation.
+PS: bring your preloved ski clothing – WhoSki.com will be present to help keep your ski jackets and pants out of landfill and in circulation.
 We’ll be providing more info closer to the date.

 4 Dress green